Genetics, Development and Disease Ph.D. Program

 About the Genetics, Development and Disease Program

-The nationally ranked Genetics and Development Graduate Program combines biology with the latest technology to enable researchers to delve into the genetic, molecular, and developmental mechanisms underlying basic biology and disease.
+The nationally ranked Genetics, Development and Disease Graduate Program combines biology with the latest technology to enable researchers to delve into the genetic, molecular, and developmental mechanisms underlying basic biology and disease.
 UT Southwestern Graduate School of Biomedical Science’s Genetics and Development Program has received a number of national recognitions, including:

 - Named one of the top molecular biology programs in the nation by U.S. News & World Report

 - Ranked No. 1 for public institutions nationally and No. 7 worldwide by Science Watch for the citation impact of the Molecular Biology and Genetics faculty

 The program attracts scientists who are dedicated to pushing the boundaries of DNA research and making discoveries that will impact the prevention, early diagnosis, and treatment of genetic disorders.
 The program’s faculty members use a wide array of experimental systems, including yeast, C. elegans, Drosophila, zebrafish, mice, and humans, in their quest to understand biological processes.

 Research areas in the Genetics, Development and Disease Graduate Program include: